What is Sublimation?

 Savvy business owners have long exploited the versatility of dye sublimation.
 It’s not unusual for sublimation users to make a variety of special products to satisfy an individual customer’s diverse needs.
 Whether it’s providing interior signage, full color plaques, or promotional goods, a single vector logo delivered to a digital decorator can yield hundreds of individually customized, sublimation products.
 Furthermore, digital decorators from other industries like engraving and embroidery are finding that they can target entire new market segments merely by adding a sublimation system.

 When you're first getting started, the sublimation process can present some unique learning curves.
-Should you ever have questions, we urge you to contact one of our sublimation specialists.
+Should you ever have questions, we urge you to contact one of our Sublimation Professionals.
 Johnson Plastics has numerous support options and sublimation education opportunities.
 As a comprehensive reference tool and for the self-starter, we have our very popular SUBLIMATION INSTRUCTION MANUAL (over 125 pages loaded with practical instruction on sublimation techniques, printing and pressing tips, time-saving tricks and full-color illustrations).
 In addition to the manual, we offer numerous educational opportunities including trade show seminars, technical articles in trade magazines and our popular open house series which offers a two-day training and networking event at each of our eight branch locations once a year.
 We look forward to answering any questions you might have about the dynamic sublimation technology and our many available solutions.

 Often the easiest way to get started in the sublimation business is to talk to an expert.
-One of the many Johnson Plastics' Sublimation Specialists can help guide you through all the steps of starting a sublimation business.
+One of the many Johnson Plastics' Sublimation Professionals can help guide you through all the steps of starting a sublimation business.
 We will match you with the proper equipment that fits your needs and continue to offer you support as you gain knowledge in the process of sublimating.

-Ask for a Sublimation Specialist at 855-4DYESUB
+Ask for a Sublimation Professional at 855-4DYESUB

 JP Sublimation Manual